SCM integrations

 8. Select a GitHub account or GitHub organization to connect.

-You only can set up a single platform integration with a given GitHub account or organization.
+You can only set up a single CloudBees platform integration with a given GitHub account or organization.
 GitHub accounts and organizations are displayed in GitHub as follows:

 • Configure present: At least one repository is already connected to the platform.